zduny/zzrpc-tutorial/README.md

 ### Step 3c - serving

-Now we can serve for our clients:
+Now we can serve our clients:

 ```rust
 // ...